Walking vs. running is one of the biggest debates among those interested in fitness, losing weight, and increasing physical capabilities.

 It’s a word that can send shivers down the spine of many people who don’t enjoy it.
 Running is an excellent way to improve your physical and mental health, but with the massive benefits reaped from just running 1-2 times a week for at least 30 minutes, how many excuses do you need to put on your trainers?

 Running affects your physical and mental health in several ways.
-When you run, you need to be conscious of your body and running form.
-You have to listen to the signals that your body is sending to you, such as leg pain or shortness of breath.
-If you ignore these warning signs, you might end up with an injury, leading to a loss in training days and weeks.
-Running also brings many psychological benefits such as improving your sleep quality, positive effect on mood, decreased anxiety and stress levels, and increased self-esteem.
+You need to be conscious of your body and running form when you run.
+You have to listen to the signals your body sends to you, such as leg pain or shortness of breath.
+If you ignore these warning signs, you might get injured, leading to a loss in training days and weeks.
+Running also brings many psychological benefits such as improving sleep quality, positive mood effects, decreased anxiety and stress levels, and increased self-esteem.

 Running can also boost your mental health by promoting self-esteem, reducing depression, and boosting the brain’s level of serotonin.
 It has also been shown to decrease feelings of hostility and aggression.